Terminating employment due to medical incapacity

 • their absence will be too long for the business to reasonably support.

-When you can consider medical termination
+When can a NZ employer consider medical termination?

 The Ministry of Business, Innovation and Employment says that by law, an employer is not required to retain an employee who, due to illness or injury, is unable to do their work or fulfil their role.
 The question is how long the employer should keep the role open for the employee to return to.